 Andrea S. Kuldanek, MD

-Dr. Kuldanek is the medical director of the Pediatric Program and past chief of staff of Mary Free Bed Rehabilitation Hospital.
+Dr. Kuldanek is the medical director of the Inpatient Pediatric Program and past chief of staff of Mary Free Bed Rehabilitation Hospital.
 She is double board-certified in pediatrics and physical medicine and rehabilitation.
 A graduate of Wayne State University Medical School, Dr. Kuldanek has been a part of the Mary Free Bed staff since 1982.
 She has worked with the nursing teams at Mary Free Bed Rehabilitation Hospital and the Helen DeVos Children’s Hospital for more than 32 years in the area of traumatic brain injury rehabilitation for children and adolescents.
 Dr. Kuldanek’s medical society memberships include the American Academy of Physical Medicine and Rehabilitation, the American Academy of Cerebral Palsy and Developmental Medicine, the American Academy of Pediatrics and the American Association of Neuromuscular and Electrodiagnostic Medicine.

 Christopher Morelli, DO

 Dr. Morelli focuses on musculoskeletal and spine problems.
 He specializes in spine interventions, therapeutic and diagnostic musculoskeletal ultrasound, sports medicine and electrodiagnostics.
 Dr. Morelli is a graduate of Lake Erie College of Osteopathic Medicine and completed his residency in the Department of Physical Medicine and Rehabilitation at the University of Wisconsin Hospital and Clinics.
 He led a rehabilitation team during his interventional spine and musculoskeletal fellowship at Spine West Physiatry and Sports Physicians in Boulder, Colo., which emphasized restoring function, maintaining an active lifestyle and reducing pain.